mpi-sws-rse/thingflow-python/README.rst

 Ant Events does not have any required external dependendencies, so, in theory at least, it can be run just about anywhere you can run Python 3.
 It has been tested on the Raspberry Pi (Rasbian distribution), Desktop Linux, and MacOSX.
-Work is underway to port it to Micropython_, so that it can run on very small devices, like the ESP8266_.
-In a desktop environment, you might find the Anaconda_ Python distribution helpful, as it comes with many data analytics tools (e.g. Jupyter, NumPy, Pandas, and scikit-learn) pre-installed.
+In a desktop environment, you might find the
+Anaconda_ Python distribution helpful, as it comes with many data analytics tools (e.g. Jupyter, NumPy, Pandas, and scikit-learn) pre-installed.

+Ant Events has been ported to Micropython_, so that it can run on very small devices, like the ESP8266_.
+Since these devices have stringent memory requirements, the code base has been stripped down to a core for the Micropython port.
+The port is in this repository under the ``micropython`` directory.

 .. _Micropython: http://www.micropython.org
 .. _ESP8266: http://docs.micropython.org/en/latest/esp8266/esp8266/quickref.html